“If any contemporary violist continues to carry the torch of the composer-performer, it is Scott Slapin.”

 12:35 Ernst The Last Rose of Summer

-Scott Slapin was born into a family of musicians in 1974.
-At eighteen he was one of the youngest graduates of the Manhattan School of Music in New York City.
-His Four Seasons of New England and 24 Etudes are dedicated to his first violin and viola teacher Barbara Barstow, and his viola trio Capricious was written in memory of his final viola teacher Emanuel Vardi (1917-2011).
+Scott's 24 Etudes, Four Seasons of New England, and Trauermusik are dedicated to his first violin and viola teacher Barbara Barstow (1947-2022), and his viola trio Capricious was written in memory of his final viola teacher Emanuel Vardi (1917-2011).
 Scott's widely-performed Nocturne is dedicated to his composition teacher, mentor, and friend Richard Lane (1933-2004).
+Scott has been playing instruments by Hiroshi Iizuka (pictured below) since 1986.
+For more than one-hundred violacentric videos, visit Scott and Tanya's YouTube channel.